brettz9/webappfind/README.md

     1.
 1. Integrate functionality into https://github.com/brettz9/filebrowser-enhanced
 1. When [AsYouWish](https://github.com/brettz9/asyouwish/) is in use, allow path-reading as long as site is AYW-approved and the page is registered for the protocol--so one can bookmark a path and always load it or load with other approved paths (e.g., in different tabs within a webapp); also can remember paths to invoke upon FF start up ("website addons")
-1. Option to enable file: protocol (though mention it is risky for security and privacy); report issue to FF if issue not already added (also for better means than '*' for add-on communication?)
+1. Ensure some additional privacy for users desiring it by restricting external access (using https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIContentPolicy and https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIPrincipal per http://stackoverflow.com/questions/18369052/firefox-add-on-to-load-webpage-without-network-access ?)
+See also http://en.wikipedia.org/wiki/Site-specific_browser regarding such sandboxing.
+1. Option to enable file: protocol (though mention it is currently risky in Firefox to use `postMessage` for security and privacy given its lack of scoping); report issue to FF if issue not already added (also for better means than '*' for add-on communication?) .
+However, this option would be quite useful, especially if the todo just above on restricting external access were implemented, given that web apps could be installed to work with one's files (ideally without concerns that the data was going to be sent anywhere, and if the todo to confirm saves were implemented, one could also see what changes were being made to a file before being actually saved).
+Unfortunately, file: sites cannot register themselves as protocol handlers, so the user would need to configure their settings so as to rely on the default handlers in filetypes.json to be able to use such a file (or we would need to create our own mechanism, such as through `postMessage` back to the add-on (or a change in the file's GET parameters or perhaps modification of an element within the document), to allow a file: site to request permission to become usable as a protocol handler).
 1. Option to confirm reading and/or saving of data upon each attempt and/or display the proposed diffs before saving.
 (See "Implementation notes" section).
 1. Piggyback on drag-and-drop file capabilities (or create own) to allow files dropped in this way to be saved back to disk and/or path provided to the app.
 1. Add a mode to get notifications for updates to files (e.g., in case the "view"'d contents get updated by another app after the initial load into WebAppFind).